ellis/OnTopOfThings/Notes.md

     * use as an RSS reader and for tagging other websites to read or that are noteworthy
     * scheduled reminders
     * show marginal costs and benefits for comparison of activities
+    * team functionality: should maybe use UUIDs for tags/roles/etc so that users can also tag shared items privately; or perhaps we should add a user/group field to the property table.
     * like Anki for scheduled review?
     * Shopping lists
         * recurring and one-time items